damccorm/DistributedGraphProcessingSystem/README.md

 Sheet 2 should have the number of edges in the graph in the top left cell.
 Each subsequent row should have the source of an edge in the first column and the destination in the second column.
 All graphs are assumed to be directed, so to make it undirected add one edge in each direction for each edge.

-# Suite of Algorithms that can be run on thi
+# Suite of Algorithms that can be run on this system

-TO BE ADDED
+For simplicity's sake, this system includes implementations of several common algorithms.
+The supported algorithms are:

+* Single source shortest path - IN PROGRESS

 # Architecture: